 Maryann Ramos recounts her student PA days at Touro College, fighting for PA rights in New Jersey, and working as a PA at the Pentagon during 9/11.

-AUDIO CLIPS OF ORAL HISTORY INTERVIEWS
+FEATURED AUDIO ORAL HISTORY INTERVIEWS

 CPT Bloom talks about his military career in the Army, first as a Calvary Scout then later on as a PA.
 He also talks about how he chose to become a PA, graduating from IPAP, and his current work in Germany.